 The Teatro Massimo is the largest opera house in Italy.
 It was completely restored in 1997 and offers the wonderful Italian operas.
 We offer music trips to Palermo with premium tickets for a piece of your choice, 2 nights at the hotel and an accompanying program.
 Please contact us for details.

-Piazza Vigliena (from 1620) has many names Piazza Quattro Canti, which is four seasons, or even sun theaters, because at least one of the sides is illuminated by the sun at any time of the year.
-Really a very peculiar place.
+The right name of Quattro Canti (“our Corners in English) is Piazza Vigliena.
+The Piazza Vigliena square has many names Piazza Quattro Canti, which is four seasons, or even sun theaters, because at least one of the sides is illuminated by the sun at any time of the year.
+Really a very peculiar place where you can admire four perfectly symmetrical facades.
 A masterpiece of the Baroque.
 Right next to it, if you’re already there, don’t miss the Fontana Pretoria.
 It is the fountain of shame, made of white marble.
 The fountain was built in Florence in 1554 and transferred to Naples 20 years later.

-See the Mosaics at Chiesa Santa Maria dell ’Ammiraglio
+See the Mosaics at Santa Maria dell ’Ammiraglio Church

 The Admirals Church of Santa Maria dell ‘Ammiraglio, also called Chiesa della Martorana.
 The mosaics date back to Byzantine times.
 This church also houses a variety of architectural styles through constant additions and conversions.
 In the 15th century, the church belonged to the La Martorana Convention.
 It was the nuns of this monastery who formed fruits from colorful marzipan.
 These products are called frutta di Martorana .